UNDERGRADUATE PROGRAM

 PHIL 100: Appreciation of Philosophy (multiple sections)—AUCC Arts & Humanities 3B

-This course is designed to introduce students to philosophy and philosophical thinking.
-We’ll explore some enduring questions, such as the nature of knowledge, reality, free will, the mind and body, and artificial intelligence.
+This course introduces students to philosophy and philosophical thinking.
+It explores some enduring questions, such as the nature of knowledge, reality, free will, the mind and body, and artificial intelligence.

 PHIL 103: Moral and Social Problems (multiple sections)— AUCC Arts & Humanities 3B